ChoTotOSS/chotot-web-standards/javascript/packages/eslint-config-chotot/README.md

 This entry point enables the linting rules for [Next.js framework](https://nextjs.org/).
 To use, add `"extends": ["chotot", "chotot/next"]` to your `.eslintrc`

 ### eslint-config-chotot/hooks

+This entry is deprecated.
+Rules for React hooks already defined in `chotot`.

 This entry point enables the linting rules for React hooks (requires v16.8+).
 To use, add `"extends": ["chotot", "chotot/hooks"]` to your `.eslintrc`